-Offers determined to be of potential benefit will be brought to the attention of the Cultural Arts Commission.
-Documentation of the offer and pertinent information shall be provided for CAC review and an informed evaluation.
+Offers determined to be of potential benefit will be brought to the attention of the Cultural Arts Advisory Group.
+Documentation of the offer and pertinent information shall be provided for CAAG review and an informed evaluation.

-Offers of items clearly outside the collecting scope of the City may be refused by the City Council with input from the Cultural Arts Commission at the time of the initial offer.
+Offers of items clearly outside the collecting scope of the City may be refused by the City Council with input from the Cultural Arts Advisory Group at the time of the initial offer.

 The Commission will consider each potentially desirable offer in view of the guidelines listed above and will present its recommendation to City Council and seek a vote by the full.

 - If the decision is affirmative, the City will proceed with the acquisition and accession into the collection and work with an appropriately trained architect and/or landscape architect to site the work.

 - If the decision is negative, the City Manager or their designee will notify the donor as soon as possible after the action of the Council.
 A record of each offer shall be maintained in the City Manager Office files.